rabbitmq/rabbitmq-website/site/install-rpm.md

 yum install socat logrotate -y

 # This example assumes the CentOS 8 version of the package, suitable for
-# Red Hat 8, CentOS 8 and modern Fedora releases.
+# Red Hat 8, CentOS Stream 9, CentOS 8 and modern Fedora releases.
 #
 # For Red Hat 7 or CentOS 7, replace "el8" with "el7".
 yum install rabbitmq-server-&version-server;-&serverRPMMinorVersion;.el8.noarch.rpm